rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/4 - Visualize/readme.md

 <a name="Exercise3"></a>
 ## Exercise 3: Run the end-to-end solution ##

-Now that the report is prepared in Power BI, your final task is to run the end-to-end solution that you built in this series of hands-on labs.
-Let's go sight some polar bears!
+Now that the report is prepared in Power BI, your final task is to run the end-to-end solution that you built in this series of hands-on labs and check for polar bears!

-1. Open the database that you created in [Lab 3](#) in the [Azure Portal](https://portal.azure.com) and use the Data Explorer to execute the following query to delete all rows from the "PolarBears" table:
+1. Open the database that you created in [Lab 3](#) in the [Azure Portal](https://portal.azure.com) and use the Data Explorer to execute the following query and delete all rows from the "PolarBears" table:

 	```sql
 	DELETE FROM dbo.PolarBears